anguyen216/mTSP-work/README.md

 Constraints

 <img src='./equations/constraints.png' width="700">

+* Constraint (2) ensures that all agents start at a depot (i.e., exactly `m` agents start at the depot, usually denoted as node 1).
+* Constraint (3) ensures that all agents finish at the depot.
+* Constraint (4) ensures that each node is visited exactly one.
+* Constraint (5) ensures that the total distance traveled for each agent does not exceed the agent's distance capacity.
+* Constraint (6) eliminates subtours, or solutions that do not visit all points.

 Additionally, for this project, points of interest are separated for each type of vehicle before feeding them into mTSP solvers.
 More sepecifically, boat robot is assigned points that are spread out over the entire site; the rest of the sampling points are assigned to drones.
 The reason for this is that different type of vehicle (in this case boat vs. drone) has different sampling agenda that cannot be easily formulated into a mathematical constraint for the solver.
 The method of splitting sampling points is described in `Implementation` section.